 - Don't write down your passwords.
 If you MUST, keep them locked up in your desk or in a safe.

-- Make your password easy to remember but difficult to guess--don't use words--like 'teddybear123'
+- Make your password easy to remember but difficult to guess--don't use words--like 'teddybear123' or dates like a birthday 'Jan12000'

 - Use a password manager like LastPass

-- Try a passphrase instead
+- Try a passphrase instead (see below)

 - Once you have reset your password, you will need to wait 24 hours before you can reset it again.
 If you need to reset your password within 24 hours of resetting via self-service, then you will need to contact the IT Service Desk for assistance at 859-622-3000